What do they do?

 Projected Growth Rate

-Employment of Food Cooking Machine Operators and Tenders is projected to show little or no change from 2022 to 2032.
+Employment of Food Cooking Machine Operators and Tenders is projected to grow 2 percent from 2022 to 2032, more slowly than average compared to all occupations.

 No Data Available